bitcoin-abe/bitcoin-abe/README.md

-Abe depends on Python Crypto modules (Debian package python-crypto) and a database such as PostgreSQL (see README-POSTGRES.txt) or SQLite (python-pysqlite2).
+Abe depends on Python Crypto modules (Debian package python-crypto) and a database such as PostgreSQL (see README-POSTGRES.txt) or SQLite (package python-pysqlite2).
 Other SQL databases may work with minor changes.
 You will need a copy of the block file (blk0001.dat in your Bitcoin directory).
 You may let Abe read the block file while Bitcoin runs.

 License
 -------